The Controllership function is integral to an organization's finance operations, ensuring compliance and facilitating timely reporting.

 The tax code has the ability to change, and that can significantly impact the company's tax strategy.
 The Controller will either need to remain apprised of upcoming changes or work closely with outside experts who can advise on future changes in a timely manner.
 The IRS has several helpful suggestions on staying informed about current and upcoming changes to the law.

-Some examples of preventative controls include:
+Examples of preventive controls may include:

-Some examples of detective controls include:
+Some examples of Detective Control are:

 Where possible, these controls should be enforced through the use of technology.
 With segregation of duties, for example, the financial system should not be fully open to all users, and defined access areas should be established.